NemkovYaroslav/Move_Semantics/README.md

 # MoveSemantics
-Just tried to understand the move semantics.
+Just tried to understand what is the move semantics.